National anthem of Scotland: Flower of Scotland

-At most international sporting events, Scotland uses "Flower of Scotland" as its national anthem.
-These events include matches of the Scottish national football team, Scottish cricket team and the Scottish rugby union team.
+Some Scotland sporting teams use "Flower of Scotland" as a national anthem, including the national football and rugby union teams.
 The song has also been used as the victory anthem of Scotland at the Commonwealth Games since 2010, replacing "Scotland the Brave".

-"Flower of Scotland" was written in the mid-1960s by Roy Williamson, who was a member of the folk group the Corries.
-The song, first performed in 1967 on BBC television, was deliberately presented in a quasi-archaic style.
-The lyrics and nature of "Flower of Scotland" split opinion amongst the Scottish public, given its reference to Scottish victory over the English at the Battle of Bannockburn in 1314 under the direction of Robert the Bruce.
-Billy Steele, who played as a winger in the Scottish national rugby union team began to encourage others players in the team to sing "Flower of Scotland" during the British Lions tour of South Africa in 1974.
-"Flower of Scotland" began being used as the pre-game anthem for the Scottish national rugby union team during the 1990 Five Nations Championship.
+"Flower of Scotland" was written in the mid-1960s by Roy Williamson, a member of the folk group the Corries, and was first performed in 1967 on BBC television.
+"Flower of Scotland" began being used as the pre-game anthem for the Scotland rugby union team during the 1990 Five Nations Championship, becoming popular particularly as Scotland won the Grand Slam in that season.
 By 1997 the Scottish Football Association (SFA) had also made "Flower of Scotland" the official pre-game national anthem for the Scotland national football team.
 "Flower of Scotland" had been used informally by the SFA for that purpose since 1993.

 Scotland the Brave

-"Scotland the Brave" was previously used by Team Scotland at the Commonwealth Games until the 2010 games, when it was replaced with "Flower of Scotland".
-"Scotland the Brave" was used at previous Commonwealth Games between 1958 and 2006.
-Prior to 1958 "Scots Wha Hae" was used.
-The decision to use "Flower of Scotland" rather than "Scotland the Brave" was chosen in January 2010 by athletes that had been selected to participate in the 2010 in India.
+"Scotland the Brave" was used by Scotland's team at the Commonwealth Games until the 2010 games, when it was replaced by "Flower of Scotland".
+"Scotland the Brave" was used at Commonwealth Games between 1958 and 2006; prior to 1958 "Scots Wha Hae" was used.
+The decision to use "Flower of Scotland" was made in January 2010 by athletes selected to participate in the 2010 games in Delhi.
 The shortlist of anthems also included "Scotland the Brave", "Loch Lomond" and "Highland Cathedral".